 His experience also includes participation in trial teams in commercial matters involving multiple parties and multiple districts.
 He has substantial motion, appeal, arbitration, and injunctive relief experience and a significant number of jury and bench trials, and arbitrations, in which he has first chaired.

 Healthcare Litigation Practice

-Ed is also experienced in assisting with the practice management/litigation needs of physicians, dentists and other healthcare providers in virtually all areas, including providing consultation and representation in corporate and partnership disputes, regulatory and insurance compliance, employment issues, independent contractor and managed care agreements, breach of non-compete and anti-solicitation agreements, state licensure issues, board hearings, succession planning, business and personal divorce (including practice valuation), and collections.
+Ed is also experienced in assisting with the litigation needs of physicians, dentists and other healthcare providers in virtually all areas, including providing consultation and representation in corporate and partnership disputes, regulatory and insurance compliance, employment issues, independent contractor and managed care issues, breach of non-compete and anti-solicitation agreements, state licensure issues, business and personal divorce (including practice valuation), and commercial collections.

 Complex Litigation Experience

-While associated with the international law firm, Squire Sanders & Dempsey, L.L.P. (now, Squire Patton Boggs), Ed worked as a lead attorney on multi-billion dollar antitrust litigation involving key participants in the satellite communications industry.
+While associated with the international law firm, Squire Sanders & Dempsey (now, Squire Patton Boggs), Ed worked as a lead attorney on multi-billion dollar antitrust litigation involving key participants in the satellite communications industry.